AaronDeniz17/BitNBuild-25_wednesdayhack/README.md

 # Edit .env with your Firebase credentials
 # Get these from Firebase Console > Project Settings > Service Accounts
+# IMPORTANT: Never commit the .env file to version control!
 ```

 ### 3. Frontend Setup